ALL YOU NEED TO KNOW To travel to Tambopata

 Tambopata is the home of the Ese Eja People, an indigenous nation that has lived in the rainforest region for many years.
 “Ese Eja” literally means people.
 There are three Ese Eja native communities around the Tambopata National Reserve: Infierno (about 200 families), Palma Real (about 50 families), and Sonene (about 20 families).
 Rainforest Expeditions has collaborated with the Ese Eja community in Infierno for over two decades, working on nature and heritage preservation projects together, and jointly running the Posada Amazonas lodge.

 Traditionally, the Ese Eja are hunters, fishermen, and farmers, although many families now have commercial or tourism connections as well.
-Today, tourism and brazil nut gathering (a sustainable type of food production) are the two principal economic activities within the Tambopata National Reserve.
+Today, tourism and Brazil nut gathering (a sustainable type of food production) are the two principal economic activities within the Tambopata National Reserve.
 In the areas around the reserve, farming tropical foods like papaya, pineapple, and cacao is more common.
 While tourism has grown in Tambopata in recent years, the region and reserve are so large that it’s never crowded, providing an intimate, still deeply wild experience.

 More on the Tambopata National Reserve and Puerto Maldonado– including a map.